 4. Align the lid and C-POD housing carefully and begin screwing them together.
 Screw the C-POD and lid together tightly ensuring that the visible O-ring is compressed.

-The C-POD is now ready for deployment.
+The C-POD is now ready for deployment and is recording its angle to vertical and the temperature every minute.